ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   \end{aligned}
 $$

-Here we first used [[Cartan's homotopy formula]] for evolutionary vector fields (eq:HomotopyFormulaForLieDerivativeAlongProlongationOfEvolutionaryVectorField), then, under the braces, the [[conserved current]] property of the presymplectic current (prop. \ref{HorizontalDerivativeOfPresymplecticCurrentVanishesOnShell}) as well as [[Noether's theorem|Noether's theorem I]] (prop. \ref{NoethersFirstTheorem}), and finally
+Here we first used [[Cartan's homotopy formula]] for evolutionary vector fields (eqs:HomotopyFormulaForLieDerivativeAlongProlongationOfEvolutionaryVectorField), then, under the braces, the [[conserved current]] property of the presymplectic current (prop. \ref{HorizontalDerivativeOfPresymplecticCurrentVanishesOnShell}) as well as [[Noether's theorem|Noether's theorem I]] (prop. \ref{NoethersFirstTheorem}), and finally